What is the best deep dish pizza joint in Chicago?

 On that layover in 2011 they agreed to come with me to try my first ever Chicago deep dish, a legend oft whispered about on travel channels.

-We chose to go to Gino’s East because it was decently close to the station, and I had just seen a tantalizing episode featuring that very pizza joint.
+We chose to go to Gino’s East because it was relatively close to the station, and I had just seen a tantalizing episode featuring that very pizza joint on TV.

 When you first walk in, your eyes are blitzed with color.
 Every single inch of this restaurant was covered in graffiti, scribbles, and drawings as it is encouraged that you leave your mark somewhere in the place.
 Now, as a huge fan of graffiti, this was a visual playground.

-Probably one of the coolest looking restaurants I’ve been in to date, just based on the fact that they cater to the most basic childhood desire — draw on EVERYTHING.
+Probably one of the coolest looking restaurants I’ve been to, just based on the fact that they cater to the most basic childhood desire — draw on EVERYTHING.
 It’s pretty rad.
 High ceilings, polished wood, and a golden lit bar area was the staging ground for losing my deep dish virginity.

 Let’s just say she was a tease.